unfoldingWord/Unlocked-Greek-Lexicon/README.md

 ## Description

 The first version will be Abbott-Smith's Manual Greek Lexicon of the NT.
 This text is available from https://github.com/translatable-exegetical-tools/Abbott-Smith.
-The version above still contains some formatting errors and has not been completely proofread.
+(This was completed in January 2017).

 For the second version, we will finish cleaning up this A-S text and then release it as an exact representation, in digital form, of the A-S printed lexicon.